Jcg408/CLI-project/README.md

 # TopCocktail

-Flatiron School Online Immersive Engineering Course Project CLI Data Gem Portfolio Project
+Flatiron School Online Immersive Software Engineering Course CLI Data Gem Portfolio Project

 The purpose of this project is to use Object Oriented Ruby, Collaborating Objects and Scraping to build a CLI application.